 A lease is defined as an agreement whereby the lessor conveys to the lessee, in return for a payment or a series of payments, the right to use a specific asset for an agreed period of time.
 Where the Corporation is a lessee and has substantially all the risks and rewards of ownership of an asset, the arrangement is considered a finance lease.
 Assets held under a finance lease are recognized as assets of the Corporation within real estate and equipment at the inception of the lease at the lower of fair value and the present value of the minimum lease payments.
 Assets held under finance leases are amortized on a basis consistent with similar owned assets.
-Payments made under finance leases are apportioned between capital repayments and interest expense charged to the Corporation is a lessee are treated as operating leases.
-Payments made under operation is a lessee are treated as operating leases.
-Payments made under operation is a lessee are treated as operating leases.
-Payments made under operation is a lessee are treated as operating leases.
-Payments made under operation is a lessee are treated as operating leases.
-Payments made under operating leases are recognized in the Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) on a straight-line basis over the term of the lease.
+Payments made under finance leases are apportioned between capital repayments and interest expense charged to the Interim Consolidated Statements of Income (Loss) and Comprehensive Income (Loss).
+Other leases where the Interim Corporation is a lessee are treated as operating leases.
+Payments made under operating leases are recognized in the Interim Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) on a straight-line basis over the term of the lease.